 The U.S. Bankruptcy Court for the Southern District of New York has confirmed Revlon’s plan of reorganization.
 The plan positions Revlon to emerge from bankruptcy in late April, consistent with the timeline announced at the beginning of the restructuring.

-Washington Prime Group filed voluntary petitions for relief under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Southern District of Texas.
-Washington Prime Group also secured $100 million in new money debtor-in-possession financing.
+Starry Group Holdings and subsidiaries filed voluntary petitions for relief under Chapter 11 of the U.S. Bankruptcy Code in the United States Bankruptcy Court for the District of Delaware and have entered into a restructuring support agreement with lenders holding the company’s debt.

 Core Scientific, a blockchain computing data center provider, will enter into a restructuring support agreement with an ad hoc noteholder group, which agreed to provide commitments for a debtor-in-possession facility of up to $56 million.